reframe-hpc/reframe/running/README.md

 In the following, we will elaborate on these phases and the key command-line options controlling them.
 A detailed listing of all the options grouped by phase is given by `reframe -h`.

+## System auto-detection
+When the regression is launched, it tries to auto-detect the system it runs on based on its site configuration.
+The auto-detection process is as follows:

+The regression first tries to obtain the hostname from `/etc/xthostname`, which provides the unqualified *machine name* in Cray systems.
+If this cannot be found the hostname will be obtained from the standard `hostname` command.
+Having retrieved the hostname, the regression goes through all the systems in its configuration and tries to match the hostname against any of the patterns in the `hostnames` attribute (see the [Configure your site section](/configure) for further details).
+The detection process stops at the first match found, and the system it belongs to is considered as the current system.
+If the system cannot be auto-detected, regression will fail with an error message.
+You can override completely the auto-detection process by specifying a system or a system partition with the `--system` option (e.g., `--system daint` or `--system daint:gpu`).

 ## Supported actions
-Although this is the last phase the frontend goes through, I list it first since an action is always required.
+Even though the actions is the last phase the front-end goes through, it is listed first since an action is always required.
 Otherwise, you will only get the regression's help message.
 Currently there are only two available actions:
 1. Listing of the selected checks
 2. Execution of the selected checks

 ### Listing of regression checks
 To retrieve a listing of the selected checks, you must specify the `-l` or `--list` options.